Alcohol Control Bylaw (Ban area maps)

 |Events or special occasions where alcohol is |

-to be sold or supplied, e.g: Function on hired premises (e.g. public or community hall), sports events, fundraisers, where alcohol is consumed
+to be sold and supplied, e.g: Function on hired premises (e.g. public or community hall), sports events, fundraisers, where alcohol is consumed

 On-site SPECIAL licence